bigscience-workshop/model_card/README.md

 #### **Tokenization**

-The [BLOOM tokenizer](https://huggingface.co/bigscience/tokenizer) is a learned subword tokenizer trained using a byte-level Byte Pair Encoding (BPE) algorithm a simple pre-tokenization rule, no normalization, and a vocabulary size of 250,680.
-This tokenizer was trained on a subset of a preliminary version of the corpus using alpha-weighting per language.
+The [BLOOM tokenizer](https://huggingface.co/bigscience/tokenizer) is a learned subword tokenizer trained using:

+- A byte-level Byte Pair Encoding (BPE) algorithm

+- A simple pre-tokenization rule, no normalization

+- A vocabulary size of 250,680.

+It was trained on a subset of a preliminary version of the corpus using alpha-weighting per language.

 </details>